Advait-M/htn-backend-2019/README.md

 ![Skills Schema](https://raw.githubusercontent.com/Advait-M/htn-backend-2019/master/img/skills_table_schema.PNG)

-## API Endpoints
+## API Endpoints with Examples

-### Get all users
+### Get all users (GET request)
-Qeurying the /users endpoint will return a list of all users which contains their attributes in the JSON format that was inputted.
-For example:
+Querying the /users endpoint will return a list of all users which contains their attributes in the JSON format that was inputted.

+Example

-Query: "localhost:5000/users"
+Query: `localhost:5000/users`

 Example Partial Result:
 ```json
 [